DanGOTO100/AWS-KMS-Workshop/Section-4-Monitoring-AWS-KMS.md

 ### AWS KMS and CloudWatch Metrics

-In Amazon Cloudwatch you also have **metrics** about the AWS KMS service.
+In Amazon Cloudwatch you also have **metrics** avaiable about the AWS KMS service and CMKs.
 For example,  when you import key material into a CMK and set it to expire, AWS KMS sends metrics and dimensions to CloudWatch.
 For details on the dimensions of these metrics, you can check the [following section](https://docs.aws.amazon.com/kms/latest/developerguide/monitoring-cloudwatch.html) of the AWS KMS documentation.
 With Amazon Cloudwatch you can create alarms and dashboards that will give you certain insights on AWS KMS.